Jeep Cherokee Performance

 - "The Cherokee Limited is light on its feet and easy to drive quickly on a rough and twisty road.
 The chassis seems to be calibrated more for flat handling than a cushy ride.
 The steering is light at low speed but the effort ramps up nicely as speed increases." -- Popular Mechanics (2014)

 The 2014 Cherokee comes standard with front-wheel drive or the choice of three available four-wheel drive systems.
-Active Drive I is a full-time system that includes a single-speed transfer case.
-Active Drive II includes a two-speed transfer case with low-range gearing for better off-road capability.
+Active Drive I is a full-time system that includes a single-speed transfer case, while Active Drive II includes a two-speed transfer case with low-range gearing for better off-road capability.
 Both systems are available on Sport, Latitude and Limited models.
-Cherokee Trailhawk models come standard with Jeep Active Drive Lock, which is similar to Active Drive II, and includes a locking rear differential for improved off-road performance.
-All four-wheel drive models come with Jeep’s Selec-Terrain system, which improves traction with driver-selectable settings that include auto (normal), snow, sport, sand/mud and rock.
+Cherokee Trailhawk models come standard with Jeep Active Drive Lock, which is similar to Active Drive II, but includes a locking rear differential for improved off-road performance.
+All four-wheel drive models come with Jeep’s Selec-Terrain system, which maximizes traction with driver-selectable settings that include auto (normal), snow, sport, sand/mud and rock.
 Reviewers think the Jeep Cherokee offers commendable performance off the pavement.
 Some reviewers particularly like the Cherokee Trailhawk model and say its four-wheel drive system and rear locking differential make it very capable off-road.
 However, most critics agree that those seeking serious off-road prowess should consider the Jeep Wrangler.

 - "On Moab's slickrock trails, the 'Hawk is probably the most capable Jeep in the family-aside from the Wrangler, of course." -- Popular Mechanics (2014)